 He believes the work of Koanga Institute will play an important role in our future resilience and support at this stage will return many benefits in the future

 Tes arrived at Koanga in 2012, as part of her desire to learn more about food and health.
 The work we do here resonated with her, and Tes has spent several years absorbed in our culture and translating it into her life, to regain her health.
 Tes has a strong interest in all aspects of environmental design, and healthy food, particularly; broths, fermentations, wild and medicinal herbs… and making our food our medicine!!!

 Kay Baxter - CEO/Managing Director

 Gail has been involved with Koanga for many years and lives with her partner, John, in the Hokianga on a beautiful piece of land overlooking the Waima River.
-They are seed growers, grow plants for the perennial back order system, hold the Northern Fruit Tree Collection on their land and Gail is the Back Order System Manager and also has a new role managing the content of the Koanga website.
-There is more information about Gail & John’s farm and their philosophy in their grower profile
+They are seed growers, grow plants for the perennial back order system, hold the Northern Fruit Tree Collection on their land and Gail is the Back Order System Manager so distributes orders from the back order perennials system.
+More recently Gail has also taken over managing the website and social media.